 Colorado Days on Market

-❱ The average number of days it took to sell a home in the markets contained in this report rose eight days compared to the same period in 2021.
+❱ The average time it took to sell a home in the markets contained in this report rose four days compared to the same period in 2022.

-❱ It took an average of 20 days to sell a home in the region, which is up 11 days compared to the second quarter of the year.
+❱ It took an average of 25 days to sell a home in the region, which is five fewer days than in the second quarter of 2023.